 What Are SWIFT/BIC Codes Used For?

-Individuals and businesses seeking to send money around the world will need to use the BIC/SWIFT system because they are the international standard.
+Individuals and businesses seeking to send money overseas will need to use the BIC/SWIFT system because they are the international standard.
 That means it is the system used by global banks and financial institutions to communicate with each other in a timely fashion.

 The BIC/SWIFT provides the information to know where the money should come from, and which account it should be credited to.
 Banks in your own country will be familiar with the process for sending money to domestic banks and will do this regularly.
 However, when moving overseas and including an ever-growing list of banks, they need a reliable system to avoid confusion.

 What Does A BIC/SWIFT Look Like?

 SWIFT/BIC codes are made up of 8-11 characters that identify your city, country, bank, and particular branch.
 The code will look like this: